Heath123/as-c-bind/README.md

 - Typed pointers (currently, all pointers are interchangable which is not safe)
 - Structs/unions (all functions with structs as arguments or results are skipped, unless they are pointers)
 - Enums (though simple numeric `#define` constants are supported)
+- I haven't tested booleans yet
+- Proper conversion of strings to UTF-8 rather than assuming everything is ASCII (shouldn't be too hard)
 - Probably many more things I haven't thought of